Time-multiplexed layer reuse for physical neural networks: Implementation details of TIDAL-Net

 \subsubsection{NLP performance decrease with large number of distinct weights $L_{\rm{W}}$}

-In Fig.~\ref{fig6:NLP}, ReLaX-Net shows a different trend on results on a NLP task compared to image classification.
-Especially, the error rate increases when the number of distinct weights $L_{\rm{W}}$ is large.
+In Fig.~\ref{fig6:NLP}, TIDAL-Net shows a different trend on results on a NLP task compared to image classification.
+Strikingly, the error rate first decreases with the number of distinct weights $L_{\rm{W}}$, as expected, but then when $L_{\rm{W}}$ is large it increases again.
 This is the opposite of the expected effect, as more parameters generally imply better performance for neural networks.
 To further investigate the details of next token prediction tasks, we show the change of loss changing during the training epochs.

 Supplementary Figure~\ref{fig:nlp_epoch} shows the change of test loss on the different $L_{\rm{W}}$.
 We prepare $5$ trials, and the pastel colors show the standard deviations.
 The epoch $200$ values are the results that Fig.~\ref{fig6:NLP} show.
 As can be seen, the test loss flattens at a higher value when $L_{\rm{W}}$ increases (compare pink and red lines in Supplementary Figure~\ref{fig:nlp_epoch}).
-The flat shape indicates that ReLaX-Net cannot increase its performance with large epochs.
+The flat shape indicates that TIDAL-Net cannot increase its performance with large epochs.
 Generally speaking for such characteristics, there are some possible causes: insufficient dataset, inappropriate parameters (learning rate, initialization), dropout effect and gradient vanishing/exploding etc. Considering that the performance on the $L_{W}=6$ case is better than the ones on larger $L_{W}$ cases, there should be enough data, appropriate parameters, and a dropout setting.
 Thus, gradient vanishing/exploding is considered to be the cause of the performance decrease.

 In particular, with $L_{W}$ sufficiently smaller than the number of temporal steps (here: $L_T = 12$), every layer is repeated closer to the output section, allowing it to be trained even if gradients vanish.